rmrice/rmrice.github.io/_posts/2018-01-01-first-post.md

 - Be friendlier; talk to more strangers
 - Enjoy myself more
 - Make my damn bed

+** _I have a list of all my fitness goals on my phone...
+I'm not going to list all of them here but I'll let this one be representative since this would be huge for me_

 In general, I hope to continue to grow as a person, make new experiences, and gain knowledge and strength :sparkling_heart: